Can

 No they should not - and if you have experienced coughing it may

-be due to the operator using a cheap 'generic' smoke fluid to save
+be due to the operator using the incorrect fluid or a cheap 'generic' smoke fluid to save

 money - something we strongly advise against (see question above).